Aphrodite of Knidos: Temple in Knidos

+The temple of Aphrodite in Knidos where the statue was displayed is described by two ancient sources, Pliny the Elder in his Natural History and Pseudo-Lucian in his Amores.
+According to Pliny, the sculpture was housed in a small building, open on all sides – by which he likely meant a monopteros, a colonnade with a roof but no walls.
+In the description given by Pseudo-Lucian, on the other hand, the building which housed the statue is described as having two doors, and suggests a more confined space than Pliny's description.
+In excavations at Knidos between 1969 and 1972, Iris Love discovered the remains of a round building which she identified as the temple of Aphrodite.
+This included a stone inscribed with the letters PRAX, which Love suggested was a statue base for the Knidian Aphrodite.

 The statue became a tourist attraction in spite of being a cult image, and a patron of the Knidians.
 Nicomedes I of Bithynia offered to pay off the enormous debts of the city of Knidos in exchange for the statue, but the Knidians rejected his offer.
 The statue would have been polychromed, and was so lifelike that it even aroused men sexually, as witnessed by the tradition that a young man broke into the temple at night and attempted to copulate with the statue, leaving a stain on it.
 An attendant priestess told visitors that upon being discovered, he was so ashamed that he hurled himself over a cliff near the edge of the temple.
-This story is recorded in the dialogue Erotes (section 15), traditionally attributed to Lucian of Samosata, which offers the fullest literary description of the temenos of Aphrodite at Knidos.
+This story is recorded in the dialogue Erotes (section 15), traditionally attributed to Lucian of Samosata.